Over-the-Air Computation with Multiple Receivers: A Space-Time Approach: Simulation Results

 To verify the performance of our proposed method, we consider the following simulation setting.
 The network consists of $N_s = 50$ senders and $N_r = 30$ receivers.
 Each sender is associated with $20$ receivers (randomly selected from the set of receivers).
 The data samples of the senders are randomly drawn from $\mathcal{CN}(0,1)$ distribution and are fixed in all simulations.
 The channel gain of each communication link follows $\mathcal{CN}(0,1)$ distribution.
 The signal-to-noise ratio (SNR) is $P_{\max}/\sigma^2 = \{1,10,100\}$.
 The regularization parameter is chosen as $\lambda=0.1$.
 The results are averaged over $100$ channel realizations.\footnote{Our simulation code is available at \href{https://github.com/ymalitsky/space-time-ota}{https://github.com/ymalitsky/space-time-ota}.}

 As mentioned in the Introduction, a baseline approach for achieving OtA computation with multiple receivers is to divide the network into several parallel sub-networks by assigning one time slot to each receiver.
 In every slot (assigned to one specific receiver), we follow the procedure of the standard OtA computation.
 In this case, we need $T=N_r$ time slots in total.

-The power budget of each sender $P_{\max}$ is equally spread over its connected receivers, i.e., each sender has power constraint of $P_{\max}/20$ within each sub-network.
-The MSE obtained with this baseline approach is presented for performance comparison with our proposed approach.
-The simulation results are presented in Fig.~\ref{fig:1}.
+For performance comparison, we have implemented two versions of the baseline OtA approach: \begin{itemize} \item The power budget of each sender $P_{\max}$ is equally spread over its connected receivers, i.e., each sender has power constraint of $P_{\max}/20$ within each sub-network.
+The results are marked as ``standard OtA''. \item The power budget of each sender $i$ allocated for the computation of receiver $j$ is obtained by minimizing the average MSE subject to the total power constraint of each sender.
+The problem is defined as

+where $p_{i,j},\forall (i,j)$ represents the power constraint of sender $i$ for the computation of receiver $j$.
+The results are marked as ``optimized OtA''. \end{itemize} The simulation results are presented in Fig.~\ref{fig:1}.
+Note that in ``standard OtA'' and ``optimized OtA'' cases, we have only one value at $T=N_r=30$, but the results are illustrated as two straight lines for comparison purpose.

 We see that with our multi-slot joint precoding and decoding design, we can achieve much lower MSE than the standard OtA design for all SNR values.
-With $T=N_r=30$, our approach gives only $5.8\%$ of the estimation error as compared to the standard OtA case.
+With $T=N_r=30$, our approach gives only $5.8\%$ of the estimation error as compared to the standard OtA case with equal power budget allocation.
+Another observation is that the performance of the standard parallel OtA design can be improved by optimizing the power budget allocation over different receivers.
+However, our proposed design still shows clear advantage as compared to the optimized OtA case.
 This also means that to obtain a good level of estimation error, our proposed design will require much less communication resources (e.g., time slots) than separating different receivers over time.